Clifford Neural Layers for PDE Modeling: Experiments

 \paragraph{Equation details.} We obtain data for the 2D shallow water equations on a grid with spatial resolution of $192 \times 96$ ($\Delta x=1.875\degree$, $\Delta y=3.75\degree$), and temporal resolution of $\Delta t = \SI{6}\hour$.
 The equation is solved on a closed domain with periodic boundary conditions.
 We rollout the simulation for $20$ days and sample every $\SI{6}\hour$.
 Here $20$ days is of course not the actual simulation time but rather the simulated time.
 Trajectories contain scalar pressure and wind vector fields at $84$ different time points.

 \paragraph{Results.} Results are summarized in Figures~\ref{fig:app_SW_FNO_results_hist2},~\ref{fig:app_SW_FNO_results_hist4},~\ref{fig:app_SW_ResNet_results_hist2}, and detailed in Tables~\ref{tab:app_SW_large_hist2},~\ref{tab:app_SW_large_hist4}.
 Figure~\ref{fig:app_SW_rollout} displays examples of shallow water equations rollouts of scalar pressure and vector wind fields obtained by Clifford Fourier surrogate models, and contrasts them with ground truth trajectories.
 The predictions are fairly indistinguishable from ground truth trajectories.
+We observe similar results than for the Navier-Stokes experiments.
+However, performance differences between baseline and Clifford architectures are even more pronounced, which we attribute to the stronger coupling of the scalar and the vector fields.
+For ResNet-like architectures, CResNet and CResNet$_{\text{rot}}$ improve upon the ResNet baseline, rollout losses are much lower for the two Clifford based architectures, and CResNet$_{\text{rot}}$ based architectures in general perform better than CResNet based ones.
+For Fourier based architectures, the loss is in general much lower than for ResNet based architectures (a training set size of 56 trajectories yields similar (C)FNO test set performance than a training set size of 896 trajectories for ResNet based architectures).
+CFNO architectures improve upon FNO architectures for all dataset sizes, and for one-step as well as rollout losses, which is especially pronounced for low number of training trajectories.